 Financial support allows graduate students to focus on their studies, enabling them to make expeditious progress towards their degree.
 For this reason:

 Note: GFS will not automatically disburse fellowship support (stipend or tuition payment) or the tuition allowance (TAL) associated with an assistantship until a student meets enrollment requirements.
-However, assistantship salary will disburse without regard to enrollment, so departments and students must carefully monitor to ensure the student either enrolls appropriately or the salary is charged to an appropriate category of hourly pay.
+However, assistantship salary will disburse without regard to enrollment, so degree programs and students must carefully monitor to ensure the student either enrolls appropriately or the salary is charged to an appropriate category of hourly pay.

 Because graduate students often receive funding from multiple sources while at Stanford, it is important to know and abide by the policy conditions of each funding source.
 Receiving financial support from one source may prohibit additional support from another.
 See, for example, requirements related to Supplemental Pay for Stanford students on an NSF Graduate Research Fellowship [pdf form].